chee-19/ticket/README.md

 ```

 💡 **If you want to use your own AI model or API**, open your n8n workflow and edit the **HTTP Request node** — replace the current endpoint URL with your own API (e.g. OpenAI, Gemini, or HuggingFace).
 The rest of the flow will still work the same way.
+Additionally, enter the supabase credentials to n8n.

 ---